-- 99. Approves the strategy for delivering homelessness services in Hampshire as detailed in this report and the reduction in Hampshire's funding of £360,000 for homelessness services from April 2023. - 100.
-Subject to the recommendation above being approved, gives approval to spend up to £6.3million for a period of up to 3 years on the delivery of homelessness services as set out in this report from April 2023. - 101.
+- 95. Approves the strategy for delivering homelessness services in Hampshire as detailed in this report and the reduction in Hampshire's funding of £360,000 for homelessness services from April 2023. - 96.
+Subject to the recommendation above being approved, gives approval to spend up to £6.3million for a period of up to 3 years on the delivery of homelessness services as set out in this report from April 2023. - 97.
 Delegates authority to the Director for Adults' Health and Care to finalise spend for contracts up to the amount outlined above following any decisions made by Districts and Boroughs with regards to possible contributions towards homelessness services

-- 102. Notes that the above proposed spend is based on anticipated District/ Borough contributions and is subject to decisions by District/ Borough Councils. - 103.
-Gives approval to awarding grants to Basingstoke and Deane Borough Council, New Forest District Council and Winchester City Council subject to their decision-making processes, for a period of up to 3 years up to a maximum annual value of:
+- 98. Notes that the above proposed spend is based on anticipated District/ Borough contributions and is subject to decisions by District/ Borough Councils. - 99.
+Gives approval to awarding grants to Basingstoke and Deane Borough Council, New Forest District Council and Winchester City Council subject to their decision-making processes, up to a maximum annual value of: